Sifen1995/Mobile_App_-sharify/README.md

-# Mobile_App_-sharify
+# Mobile_App_Sharify

 Project Title:  Sharify App

 **Description** <br>
-The application allows users to borrow what they need from others and share resources they possess but don't use frequently.
-Regular users can lend and borrow objects, and administrators can oversee the system.
+The application allows users to borrow what they need from others and monitor items, while administrators can create and lend items, as well as oversee the system.

 <u>Feature One</u>: *Borrow*
-- Users can easily browse available items within their community, make borrowing requests, and manage their borrowings.
+- Users can easily browse available items , add them, monitor borrowed items, and manage their borrowings.

 <u>Feature Two</u>: *Lend*
-- Users can list items they wish to lend, providing detailed information about their availability and terms.
+- Administrators can create and list items for lending, providing detailed information about their availability and terms.